paguzma/cjekel.github.io/_posts/2016-10-16-Maximum-Likelihood-Linear-Regression.md

 {% endhighlight %}
 </div>

-The Python code gives us the folloiwng data points.
+The Python code gives us the following data points.

 ![Image of the polynomial based data points with noise.]({{ site.baseurl }}assets/2016-10-16/myData.png)